Find Boston Office Space for Rent

 Boston Office Space | Lease Data and Trends

-Boston commercial real estate has something to offer in every price range.
-Overall asking rent can be as a low as $19.12/sqft (495/ North) or as high as $83.05/sqft (East Cambridge).
-It just depends on what location and amenities you’re looking for.
-See below for most details about Boston and a breakdown of some of its most popular neighborhoods.
+Boston’s varied commercial real estate submarkets have something to offer in every price range.
+Overall asking rent can be as a low as $19 per square foot (495/ North) or as high as $83 per square foot (East Cambridge).

 Find Boston Office Space for Rent | Popular Neighborhoods

 Some people call Boston the “city of neighborhoods” because of how different its subsections are.
 It features 23 individual neighborhoods.
 Here is a brief summary of some of the most popular neighborhoods to help you decide where might be best to look for office space.

 Boston’s Financial District neighborhood rests in Downtown Boston near the Government Center.
 The area is bounded by Atlantic Avenue, State Street, and Devonshire Street.
 The Financial District is thus named because it includes so many mutual fund companies and banks.
 Working in this neighborhood means working alongside Fidelity Investments, Eastern Bank, The Debt Exchange, Goodwin Procter, and Sovereign Bank.
 Asking rents hover around $60 per square foot for Class A offices, and closer to $50 per square foot in Class B buildings.

 Back Bay is known for its 19th-century urban designed homes and its impressive shopping options.
 Before the filling project that prepared it to be developed for residential and commercial properties, it was literally a bay.
 Across all building classes, Back Bay features nearly 13 square feet of office space at an average asking rent of $64 per square foot.